How Kim Jong Un bested Donald Trump in the slugfest that was 2017

 In August, he threatened Pyongyang with "fire" and "fury" and tweeted that the U.S. military was "locked and loaded."
 A month later, he told the United Nations General Assembly he was prepared to "totally destroy North Korea" — a country of 25 million people who suffer more than anyone under Kim's brutal regime.

-While the United Nations Security Council passed tougher sanctions against North Korea on Friday, the president has not followed through on his earlier threats, however.
+The United Nations Security Council passed tougher sanctions against North Korea on Friday, prompting Pyongyang to denounce them on Sunday as an act of war that showed the U.S. was terrified by its nuclear force and getting “more and more frenzied” in response.

+The president has certainly not followed through on his earlier threats.
 And his ultimatums do not appear to have slowed the pace of North Korea's nuclear and missile programs.

 In fact some analysts say that, rather than bringing Kim to heel, Trump's combative words increased the likelihood of a misunderstanding that could lead to war.